 The CB evaluates a variety of issues, which, depending on the standard involved, may include the applicant organization's administrative, design, and production processes; management system documentation; personnel training records; management reviews; internal audit processes; technical capabilities and operations; training and experience of personnel; regulatory compliance; and environmental aspects and impacts.

 The certification process can take several weeks to more than a year, depending on the readiness of the organization applying for certification.
 Other factors that can contribute to the amount of time certification takes are the size of the organization, the scope of the certification, and the number of facilities being certified and their location.

 If you are new to the certification process, familiarizing yourself with the standard is the first step.
-Many of the standards for which ANAB-accredited CBs offer certification are available from ANSI and ASQ, though some industry standards are not.
-For each ANAB accreditation program, the relevant standards and source from which to obtain them are identified on the corresponding program page of this site.
+Many of the standards for which ANAB-accredited CBs offer certification are available from ANSI, though some industry standards are not.
+For each ANAB accreditation program, the relevant standards are identified on the corresponding program page of this site.

-While some organizations may feel confident that they already conform with the standard or can become conformant on their own, others may seek training for their employees or call on an outside consultant for help.
+While some organizations may feel confident that they already conform with the standard or can gain conformance on their own, others may seek training for their employees or call on an outside consultant for help.
 CBs may offer a pre-assessment option to help your organization determine its readiness.

 When you are ready to contact CBs to seek information and quotes, you can find ANAB-accredited CBs using our searchable directory.
 You can also find more information about certification in our FAQs.

 Why use an accredited certification body?
 Third-party management systems certification is a frequently specified requirement to operate in the global market place.
 It can demonstrate compliance to a standard, code of practice, or regulatory requirements.
 It can also deliver internal business improvement.
 Read more.